 Although Africa is termed as a developing continent, there are large deposits in almost every country, and some countries have one of the favorable climatic conditions.
 “Desert countries” sustain their economies with oil and gas deposit which have been exploited and exported to other countries.
 Some of the countries have wildlife which becomes a great source of wealth to these nations because of tourists pay a visit.
 There have been setbacks to the development of most African countries.
 Some of these problems include internal wrangles, corruption, and poaching of wild animals.
 Measures have been put in place to minimize poaching by creating national parks and game reserves.

-Which Are The 10 Largest Countries Of Africa By Size?
+The 10 Largest Countries in Africa By Land Area